Province of Almería: Fauna

 Almería has very diverse and rich fauna.
 Animals found in Cabo de Gata and Níjar include the red fox, the Algerian hedgehog and reptiles such as the ocellated lizard, Timon nevadensis, and the ladder snake.
 Birds characteristic of the Sierra de María-los Vélez include the crested lark, the calandria, and the common pipit, as well as birds of prey like Bonelli's eagle.
 Snakes and butterflies are common.
 The Parnassius butterfly stands out due to its endemic status.
 In the Sierra Nevada and the Sierra de los Filabres there are also many birds of prey and protected mammals such as the mountain goat, the European wildcat and the wild boar.

 Demographics

-As of 2024, the foreign-born population is 185,454, equal to 24.4% of the total population.
-The 5 largest foreign nationalities are Moroccans (60,766), Romanians (18,783), Brits (15,509), Colombians (9,151) and Senegalese (7,894).